 You may be interested to read

-This Alert is based on: Sheikh J, and others.
+This summary is based on: Sheikh J, and others.
 Effects of race and ethnicity on perinatal outcomes in high-income and upper-middle-income countries: an individual participant data meta-analysis of 2 198 655 pregnancies.
 The Lancet 2022; 400: 2049 – 62.

 A podcast about the study in The Guardian.